What is accumulated depreciation? A guide for small businesses

 Simplify your accounting with Xero

-As your business grows, depreciation becomes more complicated to track.
+As your business grows, depreciation becomes more complex to track.
 Xero streamlines these tasks so you spend less time on admin and more time running your business.

 FAQs on accumulated depreciation